hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

   5.13.4 of {{Cplusplus}}; floating-suffix/floating-point-suffix from
   the latter two is not used here).
 * `spec` stands for an encoding indicator.

+  (In the following, an abbreviation of the form `ai=`nn gives nn as the numeric value of the field _additional information_, the low-order 5 bits of the initial byte: see {{Section 3 of RFC8949@-cbor}}.)

   As per {{Section 8.1 of RFC8949@-cbor}}:

   * an underscore `_` on its own stands